MaximilianWeiland/group_appeal_detector/README.md

 results_df.head()
 ```

 Alternatively, if a reference dictionary of known social group categories is available, the optimal `k` can be determined by maximizing the Normalized Mutual Information (NMI) score between cluster assignments and dictionary-based category labels.
 Pass the dictionary as a pandas DataFrame where each column represents a category and each row contains example terms.
-The method then finds all group mentions that match any example term and computes the NMI-score based on the known social group categories of the detected terms and the cluster assignments.
+The method then finds all group mentions that match any example term and computes the NMI-score based on the known social group categories of the detected terms and the cluster assignments for these terms.

-By maximizing the NMI-score one maximizes the reproducibility of the known social group categories within the data.
+By maximizing the NMI-score one maximizes the reproducibility of the known social group categories within the data while still being able to detect new categories.
 Users can also decide based on both the silhouette and NMI-score in order to balance both internal and external validation metrics.

 ```python
 import pandas as pd